<query> section of

 These are often referred to as "requestHandler" and "searchComponent", which is how they are defined in

-gettingstarted”, you can make a request using URLs like this:
+http://localhost:8983/solr/ and you have a collection named "gettingstarted", you can make a request that looks like this:

 This query will be processed by the request handler with the name

 /select.
 We’ve only used the "q" parameter here, which includes our query term, a simple keyword of "solr".
 If the request handler has more parameters defined, those will be used with any query we send to this request handler unless they are over-ridden by the client (or user) in the query itself.